determined-ai/determined/examples/deepspeed/cifar10_cpu_offloading/README.md

 Compared to the original example, MoE is removed due to `AssertionError: MoE not supported with Stage 3`.

 **IMPORTANT!**
-ZeRO Stage 3 allows to train model exceeding GPU memory by offloading optimizer, parameters and gradients to CPU (RAM memory).
+ZeRO Stage 3 enables training models that do not fit into GPU memory by offloading optimizer, parameters and gradients to CPU (RAM memory).
 The assumption is that RAM memory >> GPU memory, however when running on an instance with limited RAM memory, it is possible to experience memory-related errors as there is not enough memory for offloading.
 Read more about memory requirements at https://deepspeed.readthedocs.io/en/latest/memory.html and take a look ath the